mika-s/mika-s.github.io/_posts/2019-07-23-creating-a-wireshark-usb-dissector-in-lua-1.markdown

 they are just noise.
 USB is usually little endian, by the way.

 At this stage I'll try to reverse engineer the mouse data without looking at the specification.
-I am mainly interested in two things: capturing button presses and capturing mouse movements.
+I am mainly interested in two things: capturing button presses and mouse movements.

 Starting off, all the bytes are 0.
 Pressing only one button, one by one, yields: